 Professor Sue Ziebland, University of Oxford - £557,674

-Development of a robust T cell assay to retrospectively diagnose SARS-CoV-2 infection and IFN-γ release assay as diagnostic and monitoring assay in Long COVID patients
+Development of a robust T cell assay to retrospectively diagnose SARS-CoV-2 infection and assays as diagnostic and monitoring tools in long COVID patients

 Dr Mark Wills, University of Cambridge - £372,864